 Section I. Meetings of the members of the Association will be held annually.
 The President, during whose tenure the meeting will be held, will recommend the site and appropriate time of the future meeting to the Executive Committee for approval.

 Section II.
-The site of future annual meetings will be determined by the Executive Committee on behalf of the Board of Directors with consideration of equitable representation of various parts of the country and available facilities.
+The site, date, and time of future annual meetings will be determined by the Executive Committee on behalf of the Board of Directors with consideration of equitable representation of various parts of the country and available facilities.

 Section III.
 Programs will be arranged and circulated before the meetings, and time for free discussion will be arranged at the annual meeting.